sprytechies/yii2-resque/README.md

     to the require section of your `composer.json` file.

-2. Create a file `ResqueController.php` in app/commands folder and write the following code in it.
+2. Create a file `ResqueController.php` in app/commands folder(in case of yii2-basic) or console/controllers(in case of yii2-
+ advance) and write the following code in it.
     ```php
         namespace app\commands;
         use Yii;